Dental X-Ray Costs – And What Are Your Options?

 - Dose from smoking one pack of cigarettes = 0.0049 mSv.

 - Dose from eating a banana = 0.0001 mSv.

 As you can see, radiation is in all areas of life, not just in x-rays.
 You can get more radiation in a short flight, than in your dental x-ray.

 Take comfort from that fact that if your Dentist is taking an x-ray, they are only doing so for your oral health.

 The cost of a dental x-ray can range anywhere from $42 to $150.

-This price range is because there are different types of x-rays a Dentist will use as well as the location of where your dentist or radiologist is located.
+This price range is because there are different types of x-rays a dentist will use.

 Small digital x-rays are cheaper but only take a picture of specific teeth, rather than capturing your entire mouth.